Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 There was a New York Times piece that Ross Douthat wrote after the Girls finale that argued the show was a critique of liberalism, insofar as it had all these young liberal men and women and all their liberalism got them were unstable messy lives.
 And it’s no secret that your movies tend to resolve with characters finding happiness in pretty traditional relationships.
 At heart, are you a traditionalist?

 I don’t know about traditionalist, but what I want is for characters to do better.
 I want people to get it.
 There’s only so many stories, right?
 Either someone gets it and learns a lesson or they don’t.
 The 40-Year-Old Virgin: either he has sex and it’s bad, or he has sex and it’s good, or right before he has sex he gets hit by a truck and it’s sad that he never got to have sex.
 I know who I am as a storyteller: I want to feel hope about people’s abilities to incrementally learn.
-This is related to the reason why you don’t see movies and television about Republican and conservative ideas — because Republicans are trying to present themselves as correct, as clean, as Mike Pence-y.
+This is related to the reason why you don’t see movies and television about Republican and conservative ideas — because Republicans are trying to present themselves as correct, as clean, as Mike Pence–y.
 Unlike them, I want people who actually evolve.
-Does it make me a traditionalist if the way they evolve is towards a healthy relationship?
+Does it make me a traditionalist if the way they evolve is toward a healthy relationship?
 Maybe.

 Could you write a movie about someone like Mike Pence?

 When you see Mike Pence, you think there’s a lot going on inside that guy.
 At least I do.
 But the problem is that Mike Pence will not tell you that.
 Lena [Dunham] will.
 There’s an openness and an honesty to what she does.
 She’s saying, I have these values, but I’m also a human being, and I make mistakes, and sometimes I’m crazy and selfish and other times I’m loving and supportive.
 And that’s why there’s no incredible, hysterically funny show about conservatives, because they’re too concerned about trying to present themselves as correct.
-They’re all going I’m not neurotic.
+They’re all going, I’m not neurotic.
 I’m not a disaster in any way.
 They don’t admit how lost they are.
 There’s something dishonest to me about that; it’s living a lie.
 So for someone to say that Girls is a critique of liberalism because the characters’ lives might be disasters?
 No, those characters’ lives are disasters because they’re human.

-What do I know, but wouldn’t the conservative counterargument be that the traditional values and institutions that they embrace and that someone like Hannah Horvath rejects actually does help them feel less lost?
+What do I know, but wouldn’t the conservative counterargument be that the traditional values and institutions that they embrace and that someone like Hannah Horvath rejects actually do help them feel less lost?

 What you’re talking about is an illusion of stability.
 It’s a household from the 1950s where the family is in a living hell because the dad’s a secret alcoholic.
 We’re either going to be honest about what’s going on in our lives or we’re not.
 To me, what’s interesting is people telling the truth about the fact that they’re a mess.
 It doesn’t matter who they are.
 Hillary Clinton’s a mess.
 Trump is obviously a mess.
 But I do think Hillary Clinton could probably talk to you about what she struggles with and the mistakes she makes.
 Can you imagine Donald Trump doing that?
 Can you imagine him going to a therapist?
 He might do a better job if he did.